crownlessking/web-ui/README.md

 window.appNet = {
   csrfTokenName: 'foo',

-  // defaults to 'meta' if this property is not defined.
+  // defaults to 'meta' if the follwing property is not defined.
   csrfTokenMethod: 'meta'
 };
 ```